Agoric/documentation/main/zoe/guide/proposal.md

 Keywords are unique identifiers per contract, that tie together the proposal, payments to be escrowed, and payouts to the user.
 In the example above, `Asset` and `Price` are the keywords.
-However, in an auction contract, the keywords might be `Asset` and `Bid"`.
+However, in an auction contract, the keywords might be `Asset` and `Bid`.

+The `quatloosAmountMath.make(4)` is just making an ERTP `amount`, or description of digital assets.
+In this case, 4 of our imaginary Quatloos currency. `moolaAmountMath.make(15)` is making an `amount` of 15 of our imaginary Moola currency.

+**Note**: It's important to understand that `amounts` are just descriptions of assets with no intrinsic value. `payments` hold actual digital assets.

 `exit` determines how an offer can be can cancelled:
-- 'onDemand': Whenever the user wants.
+- `'onDemand'`: (Default) Whenever the user wants.
-- 'waived': The user cannot cancel, relying on the contract to finish the offer.
+- `'waived'`: The user cannot cancel, relying on the contract to finish the offer.
-- 'afterDeadline': Cancelled automatically after a deadline.
+- `'afterDeadline'`: Cancelled automatically after a deadline.
 This requires two more properties, a `timer` object and a deadline value.

 ## Escrowed Payments